Forget the Messi transfer talk for now: Guardiola's new contract is massive for Man City | Goal.com

 The Catalan has long expressed his happiness in Manchester but insisted that he would only sign a new deal if he was convinced that he was still taking the club forward.

-“As a manager, I have everything that I need,” he explained on Thursday.
+“As a manager, I have everything that I need here,” he explained on Thursday.
 “Of course, all managers depend on results, obviously me as well and we have to win to continue.

 “I saw many times in the bad moments how the people here support me."